ma7moud111/BasicTrafficLight/README.md

 # BasicTrafficLight
-This project is a basic traffic light using ATmega32 and simulated using Proteus
+This project is a basic traffic light using ATmega32 MCU and simulated using Proteus

 #  Simulation